The black dots

 Culberson County: Van Horn Pass area.

-Gryllus transpecos is found in western Texas between the Rio Grande River and the Pecos River; this species is only known from this location (see locality map above).
+Gryllus transpecos is found in western Texas between the Rio Grande and the Pecos rivers and is only known from this location.

 *North America, north of Mexico.